passiomatic/elm-quake3-renderer/README.md

 The Quake 3 Arena rendering engine has another capability when come to skies: you can apply a number of landscape textures and a fixed sky texture to a box containing the arena (a so-called "sky box").
 This has been done a lot on the previous Quake instalment but never really used in full potential on the id's maps on Quake 3.
 The current Elm renderer doesn't support this feature.

+### Extra features

+* **Collision detection**.
+Block the camera when rigid bodies are crossed, like a real first-person shooter.
+This was mostly done thanks to Claude Code and following this [DevMaster tutorial][10].
+Since I'm still studying/refining it currently lives in the `collisions` branch.

 ## Missing features

 There are some missing features that I would like to implement in the future:

-* **Collision detection**.
-Block the camera when rigid bodies are crossed, like a real first-person shooter.
 * **Volumetric fog**.
 This is missing from the JavaScript version too.
 * **Billboards**.
 Billboards always face the viewer so they allow to give the illusion of a 3D volume to a 2D surface.
 * **alphaGen lightingSpecular** shader directive.